 Wim Wenseleers - Research

-I started my research at the University of Antwerp (Experimental Solid State and Laser Physics lab of Prof. D. Schoemaker, Prof. E. Goovaerts and Prof. A. Bouwen) as an undergraduate studying ultrafast processes in color centers in alkali halides.
-Later, as a PhD student, I worked on organic materials for nonlinear optics.
+Wim Wenseleers started his research at the University of Antwerp (Experimental Solid State and Laser Physics lab of Prof. D. Schoemaker, Prof. E. Goovaerts and Prof. A. Bouwen) as an undergraduate studying ultrafast processes in color centers in alkali halides.
+Later, as a PhD student, he worked on organic materials for nonlinear optics.
 As a post-doc at the University of Arizona (Optical Materials and Technology Laboratory of Prof. J.W.
 Perry and Prof. S.R.
-Marder) I worked on the design of organic two-photon absorbing materials and their applications.
-At present, I'm investigating organic nonlinear optics at the University of Antwerp in the ECM lab of Profs.
-Goovaerts and Bouwen.
-I am currently a Postdoctoral Fellow of the Fund for Scientific Research - Flanders (Belgium)(F.W.O. - Vlaanderen)
+Marder) he worked on the design of organic two-photon absorbing materials and their applications.
+From 2002-2008 he was investigating organic nonlinear optics at the University of Antwerp in the ECM lab of Profs.
+Goovaerts and Bouwen as a Postdoctoral Fellow of the Fund for Scientific Research - Flanders (Belgium)(F.W.O. - Vlaanderen).
+In 2008 W. Wenseleers was appointed a tenure track research professor position, and got tenured in october 2011.
+Currently, his two main research lines are the preparation and spectroscopy of carbon nanotubes and other nanostructured materials, and the wavelength dependent investigation of organic nonlinear optics.

 Characterisation and Optimisation of Organic Materials for Second and Third Order Nonlinear Optical Applications.

 Conjugated molecular systems, especially in polymer materials, are promising novel optical materials.
-Characterisation of organic molecules designed to possess high non-linear optical polarisabilities is performed with the EFISHG and hyper-Rayleigh techniques.
+Characterisation of organic molecules designed to possess high non-linear optical (NLO) polarisabilities is performed with the EFISHG and hyper-Rayleigh techniques, using a unique setup based on a picosecond chirped pulse laser amplifier with OPA for automated wavelength-dependent NLO characterisation.

 Two-Photon Absorption and Applications.